How Much Does Heavy Equipment Repair Cost? Factors, Rates & Tips

 Shipping And Handling

-Shipping and handling costs can add up quickly.
-Larger parts may require special shipping methods, increasing costs.
-Some suppliers offer free shipping on bulk orders.
-Always check shipping policies before purchasing.
+Shipping and handling add up fast, especially for large or heavy items.
+Some suppliers offer free shipping on bigger orders.
+Always check policies before you buy.

 Part Warranty

-Warranties provide peace of mind.
-OEM parts often come with longer warranties.
-This can justify their higher price.
-Aftermarket parts may have limited warranties.
-Always review warranty terms to understand what is covered and for how long.
+Warranties give peace of mind.
+OEM parts often come with longer coverage, which can make the higher price worthwhile.
+Aftermarket parts usually have shorter warranties.
+Read the terms carefully.

 Preventative Maintenance